-This is a report on our fifth visit to a salt marsh and surroundings at the northern end of Alley Pond Park where we are documenting the progress of spring.
+This story covers our sixth visit to a salt marsh and surroundings at the northern end of Alley Pond Park, where we have been documenting the progression of seasons.

-As usual on these visits, we set out for the salt marsh.
-We’re accompanied by our usual guide, Aline Euler, curriculum and grant developer at the Alley Pond Environmental Center.
-Housed in the Alley Pond Park just off Northern Boulevard, the center provides educational programs about the salt marsh and vicinity for children and adults.
+Our guide last week was the always-informative Aline Euler, the curriculum and grant developer at the Alley Pond Environmental Center.
+Euler is a good advertisement for the nonprofit center, whose mission is to provide educational programs about the salt marsh and vicinity for children and adults.

 The native butterfly weed, Asclepias incarnata, in full bloom.